 How to Prevent Those Nasty Wine Headaches

 Why do you always get hangover headaches after drinking wine?
-Health's medical editor explains what causes these kinds of headaches, plus useful ways to prevent them.
+Our medical editor explains what causes wine headaches, plus useful ways to prevent them.

-Taking a nondrowsy antihistamine prior to drinking wine may help.
+Taking a nondrowsy antihistamine prior to drinking wine may help you avoid a dreaded wine hangover.
 Research has also shown that the tannins in wine may boost production of the brain chemical serotonin, and changes in serotonin levels can trigger headaches in migraine sufferers.
-You may want to try switching to white, given that most of the tannins are found in the skin and seeds of the grape.
+You may want to try switching to white wine, given that most of the tannins are found in the skin and seeds of the grape.
 (In white wine, the skin and seeds are removed during production.)
 Or, if you really love red, see if you find relief by sipping a lighter-bodied variety, like pinot noir, which will have lower levels of tannins.

 RELATED: 10 Hangover Remedies: What Works?